 A common question regarding deploying a data fabric is how to develop an enterprise-wide data model.
 Many think this is a prerequisite to the initiative, and the undertaking may strike you as potentially expensive and time-consuming.
 They wonder where they’ll get the resources and if they’ll need to hire dedicated ontologists.

 We know in fact that nothing could be further from the truth.
 First, you only need to define as many concepts as needed for your first use case.
 Second, as your business needs change, your models can adapt to meet new requirements thanks to the flexibility of the graph.
-We’ll dive into these two points in greater detail below.
+Here are five tips to set you up for success:

 Start by identifying a critical business problem to spearhead the broader data fabric initiative.
 Approach your data fabric with an MVP mindset and do strictly the minimal work to accomplish the first significant tranche of business value.